 Written by Vishaak Gangasandra

-Medicine is one of the most sought after degrees in Australia and is quite selective to get into.
+A Medical Degree is one of the most sought-after degrees in Australia and is quite selective to get into.
 Information directly from the Medical Deans of Australia and New Zealand reveals that Medicine in Australia has the lowest rates of acceptance out of any tertiary education program, with each university accepting ~5% of all applicants (that’s just 1 in every 20 students).
 But don’t get fooled by these numbers, your ability to get into medicine is not at all dictated by chance but rather by your preparedness and knowledge of the application process.

 In Queensland, there are 4 universities offering medical degrees: Bond, Griffith (there are 3 options to study medicine at Griffith), UQ and JCU.